ronaldsuwandi/training-ksql-and-streams-src/module-03/ksql-quickstart/description.md

-# Run the KSQL Quickstart on Play-with-Docker
+# Run the KSQL Quickstart

 In this hands-on lab we're going to play with KSQL.
-We're running all necessary components such as Kafka or Zookeeper and KSQL server and CLI in Docker containers on [Play with Docker](https://labs.play-with-docker.com).
+We're running all necessary components such as Kafka or Zookeeper and KSQL server and CLI in Docker containers.

-## Provisioning the Infrastructure

-1. Create a one node Docker Swarm in Play with Docker (https://labs.play-with-docker.com)

-    ```bash
-    $ docker swarm init --advertise-addr eth0
-    ```

-2. I highly recommend to use `tmux` on the node (it is already installed) to have multi-pane support in the terminal.

-    See the following link for a `tmux` cheat sheet: http://atkinsam.com/documents/tmux.pdf

 ## Running the Confluent Platform

-Now we're ready to run the Confluent platform consisting of Zookeeper, Kafka, KSQL server and CLI on the Docker Swarm we just created.
+Let's run the Confluent platform consisting of Zookeeper, Kafka, KSQL server and CLI on a Docker host such as our laptop running **Docker for Windows/Mac**.

-1. Create a folder `ksql` and navigate to it:
+1. In our `module-03` folder create a subfolder `ksql-quickstart` and navigate to it:

     ```bash
+    $ cd ~/confluent-labs/module-03
-    $ mkdir ~/ksql && cd ~/ksql
+    $ mkdir ksql-quickstart && cd ksql-quickstart
     ```

-2. Download the `stack.yml` file from GitHub:
+2. Download the `docker-compose.yml` file from GitHub:

     ```bash
-    $ curl -L https://bit.ly/2HdOCuS -o stack.yml
+    $ curl -L https://bit.ly/2KdQl8Z -o docker-compose.yml
     ```

-3. Browse through the `stack.yml` file and try to identify the individual components of the application:
+3. Browse through the `docker-compose.yml` file and try to identify the individual components of the application:

     ```bash
-    $ less stack.yml
+    $ less docker-compose.yml
     ```

 4. Run the application with:

     ```bash
-    $ docker stack deploy -c stack.yml demo
+    $ docker-compose up -d
     ```

-5. Wait until the app is up and running:
+5. Wait until all the services of the app are up and running:

     ```bash
-    $ docker stack ps demo`
+    $ docker-compose ps
-    ```

-    or watch the services until all show `1/1` in the `Replicas` column:

-    ```bash
-    $ watch docker service ls
     ```

 ## Running the KSQL CLI